 You also want to make sure that the crews are actually competent.
 Your HVAC contractor should require that all their technicians be certified by NATE: North American Technician Excellence.
 NATE is a third-party certifying body that provides an independent examination of technicians’ skills and knowledge by standardized testing.
 If your contractor’s entire fleet of technicians is NATE certified, you don’t have to worry about botched installations or service issues down the road.

 In today’s environment, security on your work sites is an important issue.
 With different subcontractors coming and going all the time, it is hard to tell who should be on the site and who shouldn’t.
-This is not only a security issue, but an issue of liability exposure.
+This is not only a security issue but an issue of liability exposure.
 If the fleet of technicians for your residential HVAC contractor is uniformed, this is less of an issue.
-By having easily identifiable technicians, it makes it much easier for your security team to verify who is authorized to be on site.
+Having easily identifiable technicians makes it much easier for your security team to verify who is authorized to be on site.

 By following these few guidelines, you should have no problem finding a contractor for residential HVAC in Atlanta that will deliver everything you need to keep your projects running smoothly.

-Bardi Heating and Air conditioning is an Atlanta area HVAC contractor specializing in design and installation of air conditioning systems for residential and commercial projects of any size.
+Bardi Heating, Cooling & Plumbing is an Atlanta area HVAC contractor specializing in the design and installation of air conditioning systems for residential and commercial projects of any size.